RikkaApps/Riru/template/magisk_module/README.md

 ### v23.7 (57) (2021-03-01)

-- Prepare for changes brought bylibnativehelper_lazy (these changes may come in Android 12 DP2 or later)
+- Prepare for changes brought by libnativehelper_lazy (these changes may come in Android 12 DP2 or later)
+- Fix symbols are incorrectly exported

 ### v23.6 (56) (2021-02-21)